The Importance Of Pre-Conception Care (For BOTH Men & Women)

 Did you know BOTH males and females should consider pre-conception care AT LEAST 3 months prior to trying for a baby?
 I know a lot of people who are either trying to conceive, considering trying in the very near future and unfortunately some who have been struggling to conceive for some time.
-Infertility rates are increasing, and because of this I really wanted to emphasise the importance of pre-conception care!
+Infertility rates are increasing, and because of this I really wanted to emphasize the importance of pre-conception care!

-In our opinion for optimal conception it’s 40% males, 40% females and 20% external factors (such as stress and poor lifestyle choices and un healthy habits).
+In our opinion for optimal conception, it’s 40% males, 40% females and 20% external factors (such as stress and poor lifestyle choices and unhealthy habits).

 Firstly, your man!!!

 Did you know men’s sperm changes every 120 days?
-This is why boosting male fertility and increasing your changes of having a baby should be considered 3 months prior to conception, to ensure you they have the right nutrients in their diet for optimal sperm health and also to expel toxins from their body which can affect DNA health.
+This is why boosting male fertility and increasing your chances of having a baby should be considered 3 months prior to conception, to ensure you they have the right nutrients in their diet for optimal sperm health and also to expel toxins from their body which can affect DNA health.

 Nutrition Factors to Consider